noahehall/theBookOfNoah/0current/systemdesign.md

 - routing meshes
 - load balancers
 - observability
+  - the ability to monitor signals, and which signals are important enough to be monitored

 - monitoring
+  - single dashboard to view the status and compliance of all infrastructure and deployed resources
+    - analize, identify, and quickly fix misconfigurations and malfunctions

 - storage
   - public
   - private (e.g. API keys, SSL Cert Pairs)